cea-hpc/modules/doc/source/module.rst

- A *Key* section is added at the end of the output in case some elements are reported in parentheses or chevrons along module name or if some graphical rendition is made over some outputed elements.
+ A *Key* section is added at the end of the output in case some elements are reported in parentheses or chevrons along module name or if some graphical rendition is made over some output elements.
 This *Key* section gives hints on the meaning of such elements.

  The parameter *pattern* may also refer to a symbolic modulefile name or a